 ((100.000 * 10%) *75%) * 75% = 5.625 data rows.

-In the next example, we will learn how heuristic estimates are implemented for WHERE condition predicates on different OR combined columns.
+In this example, we will explore the implementation of heuristic estimates for WHERE condition predicates on OR combined columns.

 SELECT * FROM Customer WHERE SEGMENT = 1 OR Age = 25;

-The rule for OR combined predicates for different columns is as follows:
+The guideline for OR predicates that are combined across multiple columns is as follows:

 The estimation for the result set of the query is (100.000 * 10%) + (100.000 * 10%), or 20.000 rows (2 times the base estimation)

-Of course, there is an upper limit for the estimation.
-If we combine 11 conditions with “OR”, the estimate will not be 110%, but 100%.
+Naturally, there is a limit to the estimation.
+Combining 11 conditions with “OR” will not yield an estimate of 110%, but rather 100%.

-First, the optimizer distinguishes between ranges of values and single values.
+The optimizer differentiates between ranges and single values.

 SELECT * FROM Customer WHERE Age in (20,22,24);